sch3fr/StudyDump/README.md

 It's been too long since the last time I had a nice coding session in the morning.
 I should get back into the habbit of coding first thing in the morning.
 Anyway today I'm playing with console again.
 ## 13-AUG-21
 I tried handling expectaition in the CT1.
 I found a simple yet elegant solution for one of the problems I faced today.
 The best kind of solutions.
+## 14-AUG-21
+Started a new xamarin project in this repo.
+Just to get myself comfortable with xamarin.
+We'll see how it goes.